HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

 #### Attestation Data Restriction
 Restrictions **SHALL** be based on National Directory decisions enforced by DUAs with distributed directories that want access to restricted information.
 Attesters **SHALL NOT** be able to make independent decisions regarding which information is considered restricted.

+The NDH should adhere to the risk management and mitigation guidelines outlined in the NIST 800 series documents, which are specifically designed for safeguarding access to PII (Personally Identifiable Information).

+These guidelines emphasize the importance of coordinating relevant risk management practices and the corresponding security and privacy controls, encompassing policies, administrative procedures, and technical safeguards.
+This coordination should be clearly defined within the Data Use Agreements.

+The NDH should not disclose the providers' personal sensitive information.
+To ensure the safety of a facility or service, restrictions may be imposed on certain information, such as the locations of women's shelters.
+These restrictions should be dictated by the Data Use Agreements and should not be subject to the discretion of attesters.